Consolidated city-county: United Kingdom

 England has six "metropolitan counties" created in 1974: Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, West Midlands, and West Yorkshire.
 From 1986, these metropolitan counties do not have county councils but rather joint boards for certain functions.
 Modern unitary authorities are similar, and are known as county boroughs in Wales.
 In Scotland, Aberdeen, Dundee, Edinburgh and Glasgow are functionally "independent cities", though the term is not used.
 London is unique however, being a ceremonial county (officially known as Greater London) containing the 32 London boroughs.
 Enclaved within Greater London, the ancient City of London forms a distinct county, which today forms only a tiny part of what most consider to be London as a capital city, which takes up 607 square miles.

 Europe

 In Germany, Berlin and Hamburg are both cities and states (the state of Bremen consists of the cities of Bremen and Bremerhaven).
 Nearly every larger city in Germany is an independent city, like Frankfurt, Stuttgart, Munich or Dresden; Austria, where the capital of Vienna is both a city and state; France, where the capital city of Paris has been coterminous with the département of Paris since 1968.

 Russia

 In Russia, there are urban districts - territories consisting of a city and nearby settlements united by one mayor's office.
-As a rule, urban districts are the capitals of the constituent entities of the Russia and other major cities in the region.
+As a rule, urban districts are the capitals of the constituent entities of Russia and other major cities in the region.
 In 2020, there were 635 urban districts.